Human Services Counseling Master's Degree

 Curriculum: View course sequence and descriptions.

-Format: Offered entirely online with a one-week residency requirement.
+Format: Offered online with a one-week residency requirement.

 Results: Master of Arts in Human Services Counseling.